 I had no idea, so I asked Pam.
 She quickly suggested I search for “aerators” — and BaM PoW!!
 There they were.
-We found quite a few designs to put into our Amazon widget.
+We found quite a few designs — the one shown above — and more kitchen faucet aerators here.
 Note, this is an affiliate link; if you buy anything from Amazon after clicking through a link on the blog, the blog gets a little spiff; part of how we keep the blog boat afloat.

 Some of these also are designed to be water-saving: A wonderful feature that to conserve water.

 Oh, and Pam wanted me to add this: